Are you interested in being a Poll Worker for Washington County?

 Q. When will I work?

-A. In a General Election year, there will be a Primary in May, Primary Run-off in June, School Election in September, General Election and General Election Run-Off in November.
+A. In a General Election year, there will be a Primary in March, Primary Run-off in March, School Election in September, General Election and General Election Run-Off in November.
 In a non-General Election year there will be the School Election in September.
 Special Elections can be called thru out the year, typically the Second Tuesday of the month.
 The size of the election will determine the number of poll workers need, so you may not work every election.
-Your poll supervisor will contact you to let you know that your polling place is open for an election and you are needed for that election.
+Your Poll Supervisor will contact you to let you know that your polling place is open for an election and you are needed for that election.

 Q. Will I receive training?

 A. Yes.
-During a General Election Year there will be training in March and April.
-If you are hired at a different time, then you will receive training after your county orientation and you poll supervisor will go over what is to be expected on Election Day.
+Training will be in April before the May 22, 2018 Primary.
+If you are hired at a different time, then you will receive training after your county orientation and your Poll Supervisor will go over what is to be expected on Election Day.

 Q. Are there other positions besides a poll worker?

 A. Yes.
-There are Poll Supervisors at every polling place and a touchscreen specialist.
+There are Poll Supervisors at every polling place and an ExpressVote specialist.
 The Poll Supervisor is responsible for overseeing the poll workers and organization of the polling place during the Election.
-The Poll Supervisor is required to pick up the polling place supplies the Monday, before an Election and return them the night of the Election.
-The Touchscreen operator is responsible for opening and closing the electoronic voting equipment and using an activating device to bring up the correct ballot for each voter.
+The Poll Supervisor is required to set up the polling place the Monday before an Election, and return specific supplies to the Courthouse the night of the Election.
+The ExpressVote specialist is responsible for opening and closing the ExpressVote voting equipment and to bring up the correct ballot for each voter.
 Being familiar with computers is helpful, as well as the ability to follow detailed written procedures.